QUB-ASL/bzzz/docs/SET_UP.md

 virtualenv -p python3 venv_bzzz
 ```

-Then, activate the virtual environment
+Then, activate the virtual environment:
 ```
 source  venv_bzzz/bin/activate
 ```

-and install the requaried packages.
+and install the required packages:
 ```
 cd bzzz/raspberry
 pip install .
 ```

-Now the `main.py` script can be ran by:
+Now the `main.py` script can be run by:
 ```
 sudo pigpiod
 python main.py